 A mid-level box office performer, April Showers infuriated both New York Times reviewer Bosley Crowther and silent era comedian Buster Keaton, whose vaudeville years inspired the storyline.
 The former lambasted the movie (“Even with expert presentation, this would be an insufferable tale”); the latter sued the studio.

-A Technicolor remake of Universal’s 1940 Deanna Durbin star vehicle It’s a Date, the Joe Pasternak-produced, Robert Z. Leonard-directed Nancy Goes to Rio (1950) is a moderately amusing showcase for Ann Sothern and MGM soprano Jane Powell, cast as mother (Kay Francis in the original) and daughter vying not only for the same stage role but also, as a result of a misunderstanding, for the same off-stage man (Barry Sullivan).
+Nancy Goes to Rio (1950) is a Joe Pasternak-produced, Robert Z. Leonard-directed Technicolor remake of another Pasternak production, Universal’s 1940 Deanna Durbin star vehicle It’s a Date.
+The flimsy musical works as a moderately amusing showcase for Ann Sothern and MGM soprano Jane Powell, cast as mother (Kay Francis in the original) and daughter vying not only for the same stage role but also, as a result of a misunderstanding, for the same off-stage man (Barry Sullivan).

-“Ann Sothern: Cheerfully Brazen Blonde Enjoyed Unusual + Long-Lasting Hollywood Career” follow-up post: “Ann Sothern: Actress Went from ‘Maisie’ Movie Series to Becoming One of Oldest Oscar Nominees.”
+“Ann Sothern: Cheerfully Brazen Blonde’s Unusual + Long-Lasting Career” follow-up post:

 Did Ann Sothern have a submarine-inventing grandfather?